Friday, May 18, 2007

 maybe they should think of the angels

-as detailed descriptions
+as detailed descriptions of another life.

 A life I was living but knew nothing about.